bcpeterson7/project-samples/README.md

 # Code Samples

-Included in this repo are 3 unrelated projects displaying common WordPress code.
+Included in this repo are 4 unrelated projects displaying common WordPress code.
 One project is a small post re-ordering plugin in the "kdreorder" directory.
-The other directory "ajax-samples" contains the JS and PHP files for an AJAX call using the WP Rest API.
+The other directory "ajax-samples" contains the JS (jQuery) and PHP files for an AJAX call using the WP Rest API.
 The WooCommerce directory shows some theme template files overwriting the default Woo template.
+The "js" directory contains a mobile-nav-menu.js file, which is responsibe for dynamic menu functionality on kofflerboats.com.
 These samples are a little dated in that they show a fraction of my coding capability, and also in the code formatting - see the PSR-Standards.md file for more on that.
 Now I use the WordPress coding standards for WordPress projects.
-That being said, I'm extremely flexible and will adopt whatever coding standards a team is using, or that a framework provides.
+That being said, I'm extremely flexible and will adopt whatever coding standards a team is using, or that a framework provides and will configure my prettier (VS Code extension) to output clean code.

 ## KDReorder